Yantiomene/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # Regular Expressions

-For this project, we have to build our regular expression using `Oniguruma`, a regular expression library that which is used by Ruby by default.
+For this project, we have to build our regular expression using `Oniguruma`, a regular expression library that is used by Ruby by default.

 <em>Note that other regular expression libraries sometimes have different properties.</em>